 Thyroid hormones are critical for the normal development of a baby’s nervous system and brain.
 The thyroid gland enlarges a bit in healthy women during pregnancy, and it’s normal for pregnancy-related hormones to boost thyroid hormones levels somewhat, according to the NIDDK.

-That explains why some symptoms of hyperthyroidism (like fatigue, having difficulty dealing with heat, and a faster heart beat) often occur in normal pregnancies.
-However, if you have these symptoms and aren’t gaining a normal amount of weight, possibly along with other hyperthyroidism symptoms such as shakiness, your doctor will test your thyroid to check hormone levels.
+During pregnancy, it’s normal to have some symptoms of hyperthyroidism, such as fatigue, difficulty dealing with heat, and a faster heartbeat.
+If you have those symptoms and aren’t gaining a normal amount of weight, your doctor will test your thyroid to check your hormone levels.

 Mild hyperthyroidism during pregnancy often doesn’t need treatment.
-More severe hyperthyroidism can lead to miscarriage, premature birth, and even heart failure but can be treated, once diagnosed, with antithyroid medication.
+More severe hyperthyroidism can lead to miscarriage, premature birth, and even heart failure, but it can be treated with antithyroid medication.